 Taxis are a good option if you don’t want to drive on Tortola’s narrow, windy roads.
 Taxis are available on demand at the airport, ferry dock, cruise pier and large hotels.
 Otherwise, ask your accommodation to recommend the closest taxi stand.
 Taxis rates are regulated by the government, but it is still a good idea to agree up front on a rate.
 The fare between the airport and Road Town for one person is $27; two people will pay $14 each; three people, $12 each.
 From Road Town to Cane Garden Bay is $24 for one; $12 each for two; $8 each for three.

 Rideshare companies like Uber and Lyft do no operate on Tortola.

 Where to Stay

 Look for accommodations outside of Road Town—the capital city offers little in the way of ambience.
 If your first priority is the beach and your second is the beach bar, you will be happiest at Cane Garden Bay, the island’s premier beach, with the widest array of accommodations, restaurants, and entertainment choices.
-The only downside—and it can be significant depending on your disposition—is the throngs of cruise ship visitors that descend on the bay many days from October to March.
+The only downside—and it can be significant —is the throngs of cruise ship visitors that descend on the bay many days from October to March.

 If you prefer to make a quieter beach your home base, look for places to stay near Trunk Bay, Smuggler’s Cove, Long Bay, Brewer’s Bay, or Josiah’s Bay—all nice beaches that lean toward the quiet side.
-Remember that accommodations away from the beach can be a good value, and hillside rooms generally have better views and more breeze than those directly on the water.
+Remember that hillside rooms generally have better views and more breeze than those directly on the water.
 Nowhere on Tortola is more than 10 minutes from a beach.